 Emails are an unavoidable means of business communication.
 They can’t be classified as either letters or conversations but as the evolution and combination of those two communication forms.

-As it’s the case with any means of business communication, finding the best way to end an email properly is important for many reasons.
+As is the case with any means of business communication, finding the best way to end an email properly is important for many reasons.
 Some of them are:

 - A proper sign-off indicates the end of a message